-Q. How will charities receive payments from Community Sellers?
-Will this change?
+How will we receive our payments from our Community Sellers?

-A. This process is currently not changing, donations from Community Sellers benefiting charities will continue to be processed by PayPal Giving Fund.
+This process is currently not changing, donations from your Community Sellers will continue to be processed by PayPal Giving Fund.
 Once a month, PayPal Giving Fund will collect your donations made from the generosity of eBay sellers, and your charity will receive this payment into your PayPal account.